pnp/sp-dev-fx-extensions/samples/js-share-to-teams/README.md

 This extension illustrates the following concepts:

 - Sharing Files and Folders in document library to Teams
-- sharing List items to Teams
+- Sharing List items to Teams
-- sharing site pages to Teams
+- Sharing site pages to Teams

 This would help in collaborating as everyone in group/team can comment and provide some feedback directly into Teams